 Coaxial cables transmit signals in the transverse electromagnetic TEM mode.
-Its application varies from data, video and voice communication and its wide range of utilities has made these cables a familiar sight for most people.
+Its application varies from data, video, and voice communication and its wide range of utilities have made these cables a familiar sight for most people.

 Designing of a cable mainly dictates its advantages and limitations.
 Coaxial cables are specifically designed to minimize external interference as all the layers in the wire wrapped over each other share a common axis.
 A coaxial cable can have a varied thickness of conductor, shielding and protective jacket depending upon the intended application.
 Good quality coaxial cables are fire resistant and waterproof.